xNyaDev/game-mods/README.md

 ## Building instructions

+### Windows (native)

 Rust nightly MSVC (i686 and x86_64) is required to build.
-Cross-compilation or using the GNU compiler is not supported and will cause issues - `xnya_modloader_gen` requires a Windows environment to read exports of proxied DLLs.

 Run `build.bat` to build all the mods.

+Ready packages will be placed in /dist, sorted by the game name.

+### Linux (cross)

+A working `cross-rs` and Wine setup is required to build.

+Install on Arch Linux: `paru -S cross-git podman mingw-w64-gcc wine`

+Run `build.sh` to build all the mods.

 Ready packages will be placed in /dist, sorted by the game name.

 # Project list